Pour le Mérite: Notable recipients of the civil class

 Among those inducted in 1952 were Otto Heinrich Warburg, Otto Hahn, Paul Hindemith, and Emil Nolde.

 Later recipients include Arthur Compton (1954), Hermann Hesse (1954), Albert Schweitzer (1954), Thomas Mann (1955), Oskar Kokoschka (1955), Carl Orff (1956), Erwin Schrödinger (1956), Thornton Wilder (1956), Werner Heisenberg (1957), Lise Meitner (1957), Ludwig Mies van der Rohe (1957), Felix Bloch (1959), Carl Friedrich von Weizsäcker (1961), Karl Jaspers (1964), Otto Klemperer (1967), Carl Zuckmayer (1967), Henry Moore (1972), Karl Popper (1980), Carlos Kleiber (1990), Witold Lutosławski (1993), Rudolf Mößbauer (1996), Christiane Nüsslein-Volhard (1997), Umberto Eco (1998), Hans Magnus Enzensberger (1999), Wim Wenders (2005), James J. Sheehan (2006), and Svante Pääbo (2008).

-More recent recipients were Gidon Kremer (2016), Emmanuelle Charpentier (2017), Heinz Holliger (2018), Sir Christopher Clark (2019), and Herta Müller (2021).
+More recent recipients were Gidon Kremer (2016), Emmanuelle Charpentier (2017), Heinz Holliger (2018), Sir Christopher Clark (2019), Herta Müller (2021), and Peter Gülke (2022).

 As of 2025, 17 Nobel Prize laureates are member of the order.

 Similar orders in other countries

 Besides Prussia, several other states of the former German Empire also conferred similar awards for the arts and sciences.
 These included the Kingdom of Bavaria's Maximilian Order for Art and Science (Maximiliansorden für Kunst und Wissenschaft), the Duchy of Anhalt's Order of Merit for Science and Art (Verdienstorden für Wissenschaft und Kunst), and the Principality of Lippe's Lippe Rose Order for Art and Science (Lippische Rose, Orden für Kunst und Wissenschaft).

 A number of other countries have founded similar high civic honours for accomplishments in the arts and sciences.
 The sovereign of the Commonwealth realms confers the Order of Merit and Order of the Companions of Honour.
 The Republic of Austria confers the Austrian Decoration of Honour for Science and the Arts, founded in 1955.
 Like the Order Pour le Mérite for Sciences and Arts, this was in a sense a revival of an earlier imperial award, in this case the Austro-Hungarian Decoration of Honour for Art and Science (Österreichisch-Ungarisches Ehrenzeichen für Kunst und Wissenschaft), which existed from 1887 to 1918.
 Unlike the German award, the design of the modern Austrian award is unlike that of its imperial predecessor.
 France has the Ordre des Arts et des Lettres for significant contributions to the arts and literature.
 In Poland the Gloria Artis Medal has been established for the same purpose.

 Other countries also may recognise accomplishments in the arts and sciences, but with more general orders also awarded for accomplishments in other fields.
 France's Légion d'honneur is an example of a decoration often conferred for accomplishment in many fields, including the arts and sciences.
 Belgium awards either its Order of Leopold or Order of the Crown for outstanding accomplishments in the arts and sciences, and may award its Civil Decoration for lesser accomplishments in these fields.